iamtheblackunicorn/theMansion/README.markdown

 ## Extending the supported languages :book:

-Notely is localized for German and English.
+*The Mansion* is localized for German and English.
 To add a language, simply create a filed called `app_languagecode.arb` in `lib/l10n` where `languagecode` represents the languagecode for the language you want to add.
 If it were Spanish for example, you would create a file called `app_es.arb`.
 Copy and paste the contents from one of the other `*.arb` files and edit the strings accordingly.
 Finally, add this line in the list `supportedLocales` in the file `lib/main.dart`.